The Cyber-Warfare Dilemma

 U.S. Defense Secretary Leon Panetta called attention to a “Cyber Pearl Harbor.”
 The catchphrase summarizes what officials have said for some time now: foreign computer hackers are growing increasingly powerful in their ability to disrupt the nation’s vital systems.

 Pearl Harbor conjures up images of planes streaking across the morning sky, sinking ships and scrambling soldiers and airmen, all framed by those incongruous palm trees.
 But a massive attack on a centralized fleet sitting in the Hawaiian harbor isn’t the best comparison.
 “Nothing like this exists in cyberspace,” said John Arquilla, a defense analysis professor at the Naval Postgraduate School.
-Instead, another World War 2 event provides a better metaphor understand the cyber-threats and how to prevent it — the menacing attacks of the German U-boats, which bombed points up and down the Eastern coast.
+A channel islands tour today shows just how successful the german invasion was until the allied forces stepped in.

 Early on, German U-boats successfully attacked seaboard cities, in part because President Franklin Delano Roosevelt decided not to order a blackout of the blazing lights that dotted skyline.
 The bright illumination created a helpful backdrop for the Germans to see their targets and aim with precision.
 But even after significant damage, businesses shied away from blackouts, fearing it would hurt their recovery from the Great Depression.
 As a result, the Germans sunk over a million tons of cargo, hurting businesses directly.
 The strategy to keep the harbor lights on proved unsuccessful and by mid-1942, the U.S. moved to black them out, curbing the German U-boat threat.